This article describes the Protect a System wizard.

 1. When the Local Backup and Retention Policy screen appears, use the dropdowns in the Set the Interval and Schedule for Local Backups fields to configure backup schedules for all machines protected by your Datto appliance.

-2. If you would like your protected machines to be backed up on weekends, check the box next to the Saturday and Sunday backups should be performed field, and select a weekend backup schedule for the agents.
+2. If you would like your protected systems to back up on weekends, check the box next to the Saturday and Sunday backups should be performed field, and select a weekend backup schedule for the agents.

 3. Set the Retention for Local Backups option.
 See Understanding the Retention Process for an overview of how retention works on a Datto appliance.
 When you finish configuring settings, click Next to continue.

-4. Configure the Cloud Backup and Retention Policy options, as shown in Figure 6.
-Then, click Next.
+Configure the Cloud Backup and Retention Policy options, as shown in Figure 6.
+Then, click Next and proceed to the Set Verification Schedule section of this article.

-NOTE: The default screenshot schedule setting is All Offsite Points; do not use this option if your Datto appliance does not replicate offsite.
+NOTE: The default screenshot schedule setting is All Offsite Points; do not use this option if your Datto appliance does not replicate to a Datto Cloud server or a target SIRIS.

-6. Configure your email notification preferences for the protected system(s), as shown in Figure 8.
+1. Configure your email notification preferences for the protected system(s).
 See Configuring Alert, Warning, And Log Digest Emails On A Datto Appliance for more information about this feature.

-7. If you did not configure the agent from a template in Step 4, you will have the option to save the agent's configuration as a cloud template for later use, as shown in Figure 9.
+If you did not configure the agent from a template in the Select System(s) section of this article, you will have the option to save the agent's configuration as a cloud template for later use.
 Select Yes or No.

 - If you select Yes, you will be prompted to give the template a name.
 Enter a name that is descriptive and easy to remember.

-9. You will be redirected to the pairing status page shown in Figure 11.
+2. You will be redirected to the pairing status page shown in Figure 12.
 As the wizard pairs each system, it will report the outcome of the pairing attempt in the Status field.
-Once pairing completes, you can select Return to Agent Overview to be redirected to the Protect tab of your Datto appliance's GUI, where you will see entries for the newly-added agents, or you can select Pair Additional Systems to protect more production machines with your Datto appliance.
+Once pairing completes, you can select Return to Agent Overview to return to the Protect tab of your Datto appliance's GUI, where you will see entries for the newly-added agents, or you can select Pair Additional Systems to protect more production machines with your Datto appliance.

 "Systems marked with ⚠️ must be rebooted before backups can occur"